taatuut/AchilleaMillefolium/README.md

 # README

 Open Jupyter notebook `ezfolium_mdb.ipynb` for up to date information.
-Creating a web gis app in just 10 lines of code (including the `import` statements).
+Creating a web map app in just 10 lines of code (including the `import` statements).
 Ok, chained a few lines but there is still even some extra code in there e.g. for the (very nice!) multiple map base layers, check it out.
 And you do need to have a MongoDB instance with some geojson, that too.

 (The Jupyter notebook `ezfolium_csv.ipynb` was a first try with `csv` as source data.)